 The salary of Health Helpers is benchmarked against a typical salary for a government funded CHW (approximately a third of a registered nurses’ salary in South Africa).
-This is necessary to make realistic recommendations about the potential scalability of the intervention, and to understand implementation issues that are grounded in the local context.
+This is necessary to make realistic recommendations about the potential scalability and sustainability of the intervention, and to understand implementation issues that are grounded in the local context.
 For Bukhali, Health Helpers receive training on the delivery of intervention materials, as well as training in Healthy Conversation Skills (HCS)(Barker et al., 2011; Lawrence et al., 2016).
-While interventions are partly harmonised across the four HeLTI country sites to allow for site-specific needs, all interventions are incorporating HCS, and teams have received the same training.
-HCS, and the philosophy of the approach is described in Table 1.
+HCS training is typically a full day (usually spread over two days), and training on delivery of intervention materials is broken up according to the trial component (preconception, pregnancy, infancy, early childhood).
+Other general components include overall induction, introduction to research ethics, consenting, micronutrient supplementation, data management.
+The total training time is 28 days, although this is generally spread over a longer period, given that training has to happen somewhat concurrently with intervention delivery (as part of the ongoing trial), especially when there is turnover of staff.
+While interventions are partly harmonised across the four HeLTI country sites to allow for site-specific needs, all interventions are incorporating HCS, and teams have received the same HCS training.

-Insert Table 1 here

 1.3 Healthy Conversation Skills

-The HCS approach aims to maximise health care practitioners’ skills to support and empower patients, in a person-centred way, through the process of behaviour change.
+The HCS approach aims to maximise health care practitioners’ skills to support and empower patients, in a non-judgemental, person-centred way, through the process of behaviour change.
+The philosophy of the approach is outlined in Table 1.
 HCS are designed to be practical and straightforward, and intended for use in any setting, in any type of conversation (Barker et al., 2011).
+‘Healthy conversations’ aim to explore barriers to, and opportunities for, healthy behaviours, using the skills outlined in Table 1.
+Open Discovery Questions assist with exploring and reflecting on patients’ (or in this case, participants) behaviours, factors influencing these behaviours, and the potential for behavioural change.
+Reflection on practice and conversations enables practitioners (in this case, Health Helpers) to better understand their own beliefs about the HCS philosophy and their ability to have ‘healthy conversations’, including spending more time asking questions and listening, compared to providing information or making suggestions.
+Furthermore, Open Discovery Questions are intended to provide a structured goal setting approach using the SMARTER planning tool when a behavioural goal has been identified (Barker et al., 2011).

-(Barker et al., 2011)The HCS SMARTER planning tool (Figure 1) is used to support goal setting for the health behaviours addressed in the Bukhali intervention, i.e., physical activity, sedentary behaviour (including screen time), sleep, healthy eating (e.g., reducing sugar intake, portion sizes, or salt), and testing for HIV.
-The HCS approach is intended to start with patients’ (or participants’) own agenda, which may or may not relate to health and health behaviours.
-It can therefore be challenging to implement this approach within a particular project where there are specific behaviours being targeted, such as those listed above.
+The HCS SMARTER planning tool (Figure 1) is used to support goal setting for the health behaviours addressed in the Bukhali intervention, i.e., physical activity, sedentary behaviour (including screen time), sleep, healthy eating (e.g., reducing sugar intake, portion sizes, or salt), and testing for HIV.
+The HCS approach is intended to start with patients’ (or participants’) own agenda, which may or may not relate to health and health behaviours, thus helping to enhance the acceptability of the approach for participants.
+The approach also provides support to discuss, reflect and problem solve around the lives and issues of patients (or participants), even if health behaviour changes are not made.
+However, it can be challenging to implement this approach within a particular project where there are specific behaviours being targeted, such as those listed above.
 To overcome this challenge, Bukhali intervention participants are also able to identify any other salient goals that they wish to work on, e.g., completing their secondary education, or looking for a job.

+Insert Table 1 here

 Insert Figure 1 here